What's the cost of an outdoor kitchen? Everything you need to know about budgeting for your very own alfresco hub

 How much do the worktops cost?

-'When it comes to material and in particular worktop surface choice for an outdoor kitchen, the most important consideration is the weather and the climate.
-Make sure you choose materials that will withstand changes in temperatures, exposure to the sun’s UV rays and also to the moisture of rain and dampness.
+'The most important consideration is the weather and the climate when it comes to worktop surface choice for an outdoor kitchen,' says Hege Lundh, marketing director at Lundhs.
+'Make sure you choose materials that will withstand changes in temperatures, exposure to the sun’s UV rays, moisture from the rain and dampness.
 The key to a long-lasting outdoor surface is something that will stand the test of time against these elements.
-The features you should look for are a material that has low porosity, low absorption and resistance to UV,' says Hege Lundh, marketing director, Lundhs.
+The features you should look for are a material that has low porosity, low absorption and resistance to UV.'

 'Opt for a material that is easy to clean and is maintenance-free.
 The key to this is choosing a material that is 100% natural.
-A completely natural stone will be used to the elements and notoriously only require very little maintenance – a simple wipe with a damp cloth will suffice!
+A completely natural stone will be used to the elements and only require very little maintenance – a simple wipe with a damp cloth will suffice!

-'Take safety into consideration when planning your kitchen – if you are planning on installing a grill for example, make sure you avoid flammable materials and choose a worktop and surfaces that can withstand high temperatures of up to 300C.'
+'Take safety into consideration when planning your kitchen – if you are planning on installing a grill, for example, make sure you avoid flammable materials and choose a worktop and surfaces that can withstand high temperatures of up to 300°C.'

-How much does a BBQ/pizza ovens cost?
+How much does a BBQ/pizza oven cost?

 'If I was building my dream outdoor kitchen and budget was not an issue, I'd choose the Kamado Joe Classic Joe BBQ, which I tested a few months ago,' says Ideal Home's expert BBQ reviewer, Molly Cleary.

-'It's beautiful, cooks incredibly and will be the talking point of all of your guests.
-It's seriously lovely - but it also weighs a tonne, so definitely more of an option you want to build-in.
+There's a reason this one made our list of the best BBQs.
+'It's beautiful, cooks incredibly and will be the talking point of all of your guests,' says Molly.
+'It's seriously lovely – but it also weighs a tonne, so it's definitely more of an option you want to build in.
 This is the higher end of what a BBQ can cost, coming in at around £1,500.

-'Something a bit more realistic in terms of affordability at under £200 (i.e the other end of the BBQ price range) is the Cadac Citi Chef 40 FS Gas BBQ, which absolutely aced our at home tests.
-It's easy to move around as well, so that you can catch the last of the sun in your outdoor kitchen.'
+'Something a bit more realistic in terms of affordability at under £200 (i.e the other end of the BBQ price range) is the Cadac Citi Chef 40 FS Gas BBQ, which absolutely aced our at-home tests.
+It's easy to move around, as well, so that you can catch the last of the sun in your outdoor kitchen.'

 Simon Burvill, founder of Gaze Burvill